Igglybuff/awesome-piracy/readme.md

 - [Pulsarr](https://github.com/roboticsound/Pulsarr) Browser extension (currently Chrome & Firefox) for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
 - [Bonarr](https://github.com/klassicstudios/Bonarr) A fork of Radarr to work with porn.
 - [traktarr](https://github.com/l3uddz/traktarr) Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
-- [Mylar](https://github.com/evilhero/mylar) An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet and torrents
+- [Mylar](https://github.com/evilhero/mylar) An automated Comic Book downloader (cbr/cbz) for use with SABnzbd, NZBGet, and torrents
 - [LazyLibrarian](https://github.com/DobyTang/LazyLibrarian) LazyLibrarian is a program to follow authors and grab metadata for all your digital reading needs.
 - [CloudBox](https://cloudbox.works/) An All-In-One, Cloud Centric, Media Server Solution
 - [Piracy and automation, an overview](https://www.reddit.com/r/Piracy/comments/9ft4xx/piracy_and_automation_an_overview/) Guide by /u/JukeCity101 on how to improve your experience pirating with automation tools

 ### TV Automation
-- [Sonarr](https://github.com/Sonarr/Sonarr) :star2: Smart PVR for newsgroup and bittorrent users.
+- [Sonarr](https://github.com/Sonarr/Sonarr) :star2: Smart PVR for newsgroup and BitTorrent users.
 - [SickRage](https://github.com/SiCKRAGE/SiCKRAGE) Automatic Video Library Manager for TV Shows.
 - [SickChill](https://sickchill.github.io/) an automatic Video Library Manager for TV Shows.
 - [SickBeard](http://sickbeard.com/) The ultimate PVR application that searches for and manages your TV shows